cloudspannerecosystem/autoscaler/terraform/gke/README.md

     ```sql
     CREATE TABLE spannerAutoscaler (
       id STRING(MAX),
       lastScalingTimestamp TIMESTAMP,
       createdOn TIMESTAMP,
       updatedOn TIMESTAMP,
       lastScalingCompleteTimestamp TIMESTAMP,
       scalingOperationId STRING(MAX),
+      scalingRequestedSize INT64,
+      scalingMethod STRING(MAX),
+      scalingPreviousSize INT64,
     ) PRIMARY KEY (id)
     ```

-    If you are upgrading from V1, then you need to add the 2 new columns to the existing spanner schema using the following DDL statements
+    Note: If you are upgrading from v1.x, then you need to add the 5 new columns to the spanner schema using the following DDL statements

     ```sql
     ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS lastScalingCompleteTimestamp TIMESTAMP;
     ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingOperationId STRING(MAX);
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingRequestedSize INT64;
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingMethod STRING(MAX);
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingPreviousSize INT64;
+    ```

+    Note: If you are upgrading from V2.0.x, then you need to add the 3 new columns to the spanner schema using the following DDL statements

+    ```sql
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingRequestedSize INT64;
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingMethod STRING(MAX);
+    ALTER TABLE spannerAutoscaler ADD COLUMN IF NOT EXISTS scalingPreviousSize INT64;
     ```

 2. Next, continue to [Creating Autoscaler infrastructure](#creating-autoscaler-infrastructure).